 “I didn’t see the effects of marijuana like this 17 years ago,” Simms said.
 “I see more kids that are paranoid and delusional, and with more dissociation or depersonalization complaints.”

 According to Medical News Today, dissociation is a feeling of being detached from things, while depersonalization is a feeling of being detached from oneself and one’s own identity.

 “The news doesn’t necessarily educate or talk about these issues, so parents and kids don’t even make the connection,” Simms said.
 She added that the higher-potency marijuana increases the chance of dependency, which leads to more biological, psychological, and social side effects.

 What Should Parents Do To Prevent or Stop Their Teens From Using Marijuana?

-Simms recommended that parents of teens educate themselves on modern cannabis.
-One resource to start with is the e-book “Marijuana: Facts Parents Need to Know” from the NIDA.
+Simms recommended learning about modern cannabis.
+One resource to start with is the e-book “Marijuana: Facts Parents Need to Know” from NIDA.

 “Parents need to educate themselves on the different forms of marijuana and how to find them because the various forms are smaller and harder to detect by smell, so they are harder to find at home and school,” Simms said.